michaelb/sniprun/README.md

 ## Usage

-Sniprun is and will always (try to) be dead simple.
+Sniprun is and will always (try to) be dead simple. `:SnipRun` a piece of code and the plugin will return its standart output. ( +stderr if supported)

 ### Running